omar-A-hassan/omar-A-hassan/README.md

-Currently working on projects where ( BME & Biotech ) ∩ ( AI & ML )
+Currently working on projects where ( BME & Biotech ) ∩ ( AI & ML ) & a dash of NLP

 ## 🔗 Connect with me
 <p align="left">